anu1905/Project_Conversational_AI/README.md

-# CA-Interview-question-list
+# Project_Conversational_AI
 A questionnaire for interviewing conversational agents (CA)

 Project authored by Anuradha Reddy

 (Note: Conversational agents a.k.a Voice assistants are AI-powered voice-interfaces such as Google Assistant, Siri, Alexa, Cortana)

-This is a public repository of crowd-sourced questions that people can ask their CAs to understand them better.
+This is a public repository of crowd-sourced questions that people can ask their CAs to understand them better and become critically aware users of AI.
 The initial set of questions were generated from a workshop (Nicemboim et al. 2020) where several researchers got together and probed their voice assistants using the following themes:
 (1) How CAs present themselves to humans;
 (2) What relations and ecologies CAs create within the contexts in which humans use them; (3) What infrastructures CAs need.

 **Try asking some of the questions from the 'Questionnaire' document to your CAs!
-If you wish to add more questions to this document, you can send us a pull request and we will update the document.**
+If you wish to add more questions to this document, send us a pull request and we will update the document.**

 *TIPS: Questions and topics of the interview may include:*